 Bathing or showering

 Getting in and out of a chair or bed

 Using the bathroom

 Well, if you will have help from family or friends with these activities of daily living, then in a sense your cost of care will be free, and shouldn’t cost you any money.
-However, if you will not or do not have this luxury, then in order to get the care you will need, you will have to pay someone to do it.
+However, if you will not or do not have this luxury, or need skilled nursing care, then there will inevitably be a cost for care.
 When it comes to the costs of care, they are large, and it varies by type of care, and where you will be located.
-We created some information on this so you can see what the cost of care is based on what you live.
+We created some information on this, so you can see what the cost of care is based on where you live.

-Sure, we sell long term care insurance, and this is a power financial vehicle to help offset the high costs of long term care.
+Sure, here at Policysolver we sell long-term care insurance, and we endorse this as a power financial vehicle to help offset the high costs of long-term care.
 But, we also know it’s not for everyone.
-So, as you think about long term care planning, check out some of the resources on our site outlined above, or feel free to reach out and let us know by scheduling an appointment.
+So, as you think about long-term care planning, check out some of the resources on our site outlined above, or feel free to reach out and let us know by scheduling an appointment.
 Or, feel free to email me directly at email@example.com.
-My team and I are happy to help even if you don’t end up getting a long term care insurance policy.
+My team and I are happy to help even if you don’t end up getting a long-term care insurance policy.